Skip to content

 • Disseminate the learning to care home, general practice and community pharmacy teams via online learning, webinars, conference posters and guidance.

-• Engage with ICS and care home providers to embed learning into staff training.
+• Engage with integrated care system teams and care home providers to embed learning into staff training.

 Other anticipated benefits: